When should you start postgraduate study?

 - be chasing a place in a graduate program

-You may not have ever considered further study beyond your first higher education course, after completing compulsory education.
-Some of your friends may be talking about applying for a place and starting a graduate program, a master’s degree, graduate diploma, or other, and this can be unsettling.
-You might be torn between the exciting prospect of gaining meaningful employment and earning a ‘proper’ salary.
+Some of your friends may be talking about applying for a place and starting a graduate program, masters degree, graduate diploma or other, and this can be unsettling.

-It is really tempting to study in order to have a competitive edge over other job applicants, but there is a cost implication to graduate study and this needs to be taken into account.
+And it is really tempting to study in order to have a competitive edge over other job applicants, but there is a cost implication to graduate study and this needs to be taken into account.

-Alternatively, you may feel that while you’re in a good routine of full-time study, you’d prefer to continue to maintain that momentum.
+You may feel that while you’re in a good routine of full-time study, you’d prefer to continue to maintain that momentum.
 You may be motivated by a lecturer who has become a mentor.
-Of course, it could be that you embarked upon your undergraduate study with the deliberate intention of moving straight through into a law Juris Doctor, or medicine program.

 Karen is a career coach specialising in early career exploration.
 This article is an edited excerpt of a longer blog post, published with permission — you can read the full version here.